Musical system of ancient Greece: The Pythagoreans

 The elaboration of tetrachords was also accompanied by penta- and hexachords.
 The joining of a tetrachord and a pentachord yields an octachord, i.e. the complete seven-tone scale plus a higher octave of the base note.
 However, this was also produced by joining two tetrachords, which were linked by means of an intermediary or shared note.
 The final evolution of the system did not end with the octave as such but with the Systema teleion, a set of five tetrachords linked by conjunction and disjunction into arrays of tones spanning two octaves, as explained above.

 The system of Aristoxenus

-Having elaborated the Systema teleion, we will now examine the most significant individual system, that of Aristoxenos, which influenced much classification well into the Middle Ages.
+Having elaborated the Systema teleion, the most significant individual system, that of Aristoxenos, which influenced much classification well into the Middle Ages, will be examined.

 Aristoxenus was a disciple of Aristotle who flourished in the 4th century BC.
 He introduced a radically different model for creating scales, and the nature of his scales deviated sharply from his predecessors.
-His system was based on seven "octave species" named after Greek regions and ethnicities – Dorian, Lydian, etc. This association of the ethnic names with the octave species appears to have preceded Aristoxenus, and the same system of names was revived in the Renaissance as names of musical modes according to the harmonic theory of that time, which was however quite different to that of the ancient Greeks.
+His system was based on seven "octave species" named after Greek regions and ethnicities – Dorian, Lydian, etc. This association of the ethnic names with the octave species appears to have preceded Aristoxenus, and the same system of names was revived in the Renaissance as names of musical modes according to the harmonic theory of that time, which was however quite different from that of the ancient Greeks.
 Thus the names Dorian, Lydian etc. should not be taken to imply a historical continuity between the systems.